 Recovering From “Cry It Out” Parenting as an Adult

-Ways to heal yourself after non-nurturing parenting
+Ways to heal yourself after non-nurturing parenting.

 Posted Dec 18, 2011

 Did your parents undercare for you?
-Did you parents ignore your needs---letting you cry yourself to sleep as a baby?
+Did they ignore your needs---letting you cry yourself to sleep as a baby?
 Did they frequently criticize and scold you and your siblings when you were young?
 Did they forget to show physical affection with hugs and cuddles?
 Did you live in a hostile environment for emotional expression?
 I did.
 My physical, mental and social health were affected.

 Below I discuss things I've done to mitigate some of the effects of undercare parenting.
 I am posting these things because after posting "Dangers of 'crying it out'" I have received numerous emails requesting suggestions for what to do from people who think they were also undercared for as children.

 Caveat 1: Everyone is different and there are many things that affect our individual psychologies.
 I'm focusing on a few things here related to parenting.
-But there are many other kinds of experiences (e.g., in school, neighborhood, work) that influence our personalities, habits and health.
+But there are many other kinds of experiences (e.g., in school, neighborhood, work) that influence our personalities, habits, and health.

-Caveat 2: It is popular to think that children are mostly genetic packages of characteristics and that they are resilient and can survive most anything.
+Caveat 2: It is popular to think that children are mostly genetic packages of characteristics and that they are resilient and can survive almost anything.
 But these are mistaken notions.
 Much of who we become is more epigenetic than genetic---gene expression is shaped by experience and key epigenetics occur in early life.
 The systems of the body and brain are co-designed by caregivers in early life.
-When the dynamic system of the individual person is thrown off kilter in early life, in many ways it cannot recover and may end up on a path of increasing distress and disorder (Cole et al., 1994).
+When the dynamic system of the individual person is thrown off-kilter in early life, in many ways it cannot recover and may end up on a path of increasing distress and disorder (Cole et al., 1994).
 But the good news is that there are some things that adults can do to heal themselves.

 Caveat 3: Although some studies may be examining severely neglected children, such studies offer insight into the mechanisms of what happens under neglect.
 Just because a person was not documented to be severely neglected does not mean he or she was not undercared for in terms of mammalian needs.
 There is a spectrum of undercare.
-Of course much more research needs to be done.
+Of course, much more research needs to be done.